opentelekomcloud-docs/enterprise-dashboard/umn/source/howto.rst

 contract-specific dashboard if you want to have the data of one specific contract.

-- The name of a payer organization follows the pattern "00000XXXX <org name>".
+- The name of a businesspartner organization follows the pattern "00000XXXX <org name>".

 - The name of a contract organization follows the pattern "10000XXXXX".